 Foundations of Tourism Research Conceptual Articles:

-The Journal of Travel Research encourages the submission of articles which are broadly conceptual with the goal of building theory and / or reviewing and evaluating the body of research in a substantive and important area.
+The Journal of Travel Research encourages the submission of potentially high-impact articles which are broadly conceptual with the goal of building theory and/or reviewing and evaluating the body of research in a substantive and important area.
 The goals of these papers should be improved conceptual clarity, holistic review of the current research, theory building and expansion, and innovation with forward looking outcomes which propose new opportunities and ideas.
-These articles can be wholly conceptual or conceptual / empirical with meta-analytic data.
+These articles can be wholly conceptual or conceptual/empirical with meta-analytic data.
 Authors may be invited, or may suggest manuscripts of this type.
 Authors considering submitting such a manuscript should first discuss their idea in advance with the Editor of this Foundation Series, Professor Sara Dolnicar at email@example.com

 Letters to the Editor:

 The Journal of Travel Research encourages conversation!
 The purpose of these letters will be to provoke conversation, review our research endeavors, and commentary on our research problems, assumptions, methodologies and evaluation.
 Also included are comments about our publication process and expectations.
 Finally, constructive commentary concerning research publications is encouraged.

-All Empirical Research Articles and Tourism Foundations Conceptual Articles submitted to the Journal of Travel Research are first assessed by the Editors to determine their suitability for potential publication in JTR.
+All Empirical Research Articles and Foundations of Tourism Research Conceptual Articles submitted to the Journal of Travel Research are first assessed by the Editors to determine their suitability for potential publication in JTR.
 Subsequently, selected manuscripts are then double-blind, peer reviewed by accomplished scholars in the topical area.
 Acceptance of Letters to the Editor will be the prerogative of the Editor.
 In all cases, the standard for publication in the Journal of Travel Research is that a paper must make a substantive theoretical and/or methodological contribution to the tourism research literature.